Tax-Free Living In The Bahamas: The Pros And Cons

 How you can establish residency in the Bahamas and what are the benefits of doing so; taxes, national insurance, VAT, etc.

-On the face of it, establishing residency in the Bahamas is not only relatively straightforward for those of comparatively high net worth, it’s appealing on many levels as well.
+On the face of it, establishing residency in the Bahamas is not only relatively straightforward for those of comparatively high net worth, but it’s also appealing on many levels.

 However, there are some considerations that have to be borne in mind while deciding whether the Bahamas suits your needs and expectations.